RichardKelley/richardkelley.github.io/courses.md

 - **CSE 793: Independent Study: Deep Natural Language Processing**

   I have taught several advanced courses on using deep learning to solve problems in natural language processing.
-These courses were mostly taught in a flipped style, where I would assign readings and videos for students outside of class, and then in class we would work through Jupyter notebooks together.
-The students would then design a large project to implement over the course of the semester.
+These courses were mostly taught in a flipped style.
+After covering core concepts in the first few weeks of the course, the students would then propose and build a large project over the course of the semester.

   Some of the Jupyter notebooks for this course can be found [on Github here](https://github.com/RichardKelley/neural-language-models){:target="blank"} and in another [Github repository here](https://github.com/RichardKelley/nlp17){:target="blank"}.